+PROPOSAL 2:

-PROPOSAL 2: Advisory Vote on the Compensation of the Named Executive Officers
+Advisory Vote on the Compensation of the Named Executive Officers ("NEOs")

 The Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") enables the Company's shareholders to vote on an advisory (non-binding) basis regarding the compensation of the Company's NEOs (commonly referred to as "Say on Pay").
 Consistent with the mandate of the Dodd-Frank Act, we are seeking shareholder approval, on an advisory basis, of the compensation of our NEOs as disclosed pursuant to the SEC's compensation disclosure rules (which disclosure includes the Compensation Discussion and Analysis ("CD&A") and the related compensation tables in this Proxy Statement).
+We currently present the Say on Pay advisory vote to our shareholders annually at each annual meeting of the shareholders.
 For a comprehensive description of our executive compensation program and philosophy, please refer to the narrative disclosures in the CD&A section of this proxy.
 Although the advisory vote is non-binding, the Compensation Committee and the Board will review the results of the vote and consider the outcome when making future decisions concerning Cavco's executive compensation program.